aleksyara/game-project/README.md

 Unfortunately, some essential functionality haven’t been included in this game so I’m planning to add following in the future:

+* Make a DRY code and re-write render function;
 * Create a SPLIT, DOUBLE DOWN, and INCURACE
 * Make a stylee looks like 8-bit style
 * Link the sound/music files